How Uber beat revenue expectations in an uncertain economy

 Investors will be waiting to see whether Uber, which has been chipping toward its “super app” ambitions, is alone in boosting its financial performance during fears of an economic downturn.

-“Uber has been able to figure out the balance in this backdrop but many other gig economy players are struggling,” Wedbush analyst Dan Ives writes in an email.
-“Uber has a global established platform and now finally after years of struggles is hitting its stride, the same cannot be said for others.”
+“Uber has been able to figure out the balance in this backdrop, but many other gig economy players are struggling,” Wedbush analyst Dan Ives wrote in an email.
+“Uber has a global established platform, and now finally after years of struggles is hitting its stride; the same cannot be said for others.”